+Notoo
-Gross-of-fees returns stated in percent.
-Relative return is supplemental information.

-Ex-post standard deviation in percent using monthly gross-of-fees returns.

-Average monthly return in excess of the risk-free rate divided by the standard deviation of monthly gross-of-fees returns.
-The 1-month US T-bill rate collected from Kenneth French's website is used as a proxy for the risk-free return.

-Average return in excess of the risk-free rate minus beta-adjusted benchmark excess gross-of-fees.
-The 1-month US T-bill rate collected from Kenneth French's website is used as a proxy for the risk-free return.

-Jensen's alpha divided by the standard deviation of the residuals of the CAPM regression.
+- $^{\rm 1}$ Gross-of-fees returns stated in percent.
+Relative return is supplemental information. - $^{2}\,$ Ex-post standard deviation in percent using monthly gross-of-fees returns. - 3 Ex-post standard deviation of monthly relative gross-of-fees returns. - 4 Average relative return divided by the tracking error. - 5 Average monthly return in excess of the risk-free rate divided by the standard deviation of monthly gross-of-fees returns.
+The 1-month US T-bill rate collected from Kenneth French's website is used as a proxy for the risk-free return. - 6 Average return in excess of the risk-free rate minus beta-adjusted benchmark excess gross-of-fees The 1-month UST-bill rate collected from Kenneth French's website is used as a proxy for the risk-free return, - $^{7}\,$ Jensen's alpha divided by the standard deviation of the residuals of the CAPM regression.

 Standard deviation reflects the level of risk in the composite.
-This statistical measure shows how much the gross-of -fee return has varied during the measurement period.
+This statistical measure shows how much the gross-of-fee return has varied during the measurement period.
 The larger the standard deviation, the larger the risk is estimated to be.